 - A. Caste as a structure of inequality and discrimination. - B. Problems of Scheduled Castes and Other Backward Castes. - C. Constitutional Provisions for Scheduled Castes. - D. Mandal Commission for Other Backward Castes.

 2. Family in Contemporary India:

-- A. Intra and inter generational conflict: Meaning, causes and measures to check them.
+- A. Intra and inter generational conflict: Meaning, causes and measures to check them. - B. Crime against women: Domestic violence, Dowry Deaths, Rape - C. Problems of elderly people.

-- B. Dowry, divorce and domestic violence.

-- C. Problems of elderly people.

 3. Tribal Issues and Problems in India: